 We manage breaks around you needing to skip out, hay the cows or fetch the sheep from the field.

-Kay adds that if someone is with a person that has an accident they tend to panic because they don’t know what to do.
-And often it’s what not to do that’s the most important thing to learn.In most cases the best thing you can do is call for help, offer reassurance and encourage the injured person to stay still until medical assistance arrives.”
+If someone is with a person that has an accident they tend to panic because they don’t know what to do.
+And often it’s what not to do that’s the most important thing to learn.In most cases the best thing you can do is call for help, offer reassurance and encourage the injured person to stay still until medical assistance arrives.

 Taking a first-aid course will leave you with the confidence of knowing what to do should a situation arise – and it could lead to you saving someone’s life.